-As regards client loyalty, high client satisfaction and high service quality are aspired.
-To ensure an equal service quality for italian clients, the italian branch of the sister company FWU Life Insurance Luxembourg S.A. is serving italian customers.
+Regarding client loyalty, high client satisfaction and high service quality are aspired.
+To ensure an equally high service quality for Itlaian customers, FWU Life Insurance Luxembourg S.A. is serving Italian customers of FWU Life Austria through their Italian branch.
 The risk strategy objective is to take account of client interests when assessing risks.